 Lucy here fulfils the stereotypical role of a romantic heroine, fainting and being rescued by a man.
 Once she regains herself, she reasserts her independence in wanting to return to the Pension alone—though also because Charlotte has taught her to be wary of male strangers.

 Lucy suddenly thinks of her photographs, which she dropped when she fainted.
 George goes to pick them up and Lucy tries to walk off without him, but he stops her and insists on accompanying her back to the Pension.
 As George finds her photographs, Lucy looks around and sees “creatures with black hoods, such as appear in dreams.”
 Discussing the fight they witnessed, Lucy and George go to the river, where they refuse a cabman who signals to them from his boat.

 George’s refusal to let Lucy go back to the Pension on her own can be seen as a generous act of kindness (she has, after all, just fainted) or as somewhat patronizing, as he assumes that she needs his help to get back.

 Suddenly, George throws Lucy’s photographs into the river.
 Lucy is shocked, but George explains that they were covered in blood.
 George then tells Lucy that he feels “something tremendous has happened,” and that “it isn’t exactly that a man has died.”
-He tells Lucy that the ladies at the Pension are horrible gossipers, and asks her not to mention his behavior to anyone.
+Lucy tells him that the ladies at the Pension are horrible gossipers, and asks him not to mention her behavior to anyone.
 George agrees, as Lucy gets lost in her thoughts about the “something” that “had happened to the living.”
 George tells Lucy, “I shall probably want to live,” and she doesn’t know what he means.

 George behaves impulsively and boldly, throwing the pictures away without any warning, and talking without any regard for conversational manners.
 Lucy is confused by his vague, modernist thoughts about the “something” that has happened (which seems may be that George has fallen in love with Lucy).